-Happy List Rollup Party Day 2 too you!
+Happy List Rollup Party Day 2 to you!
 In case you missed it, yesterday we announced that we are highlighting our List Rollup web part and teaching you all about the integration power List Rollup has with some of our other top products.
-We’re also holding a great sales promotion from right now through the end of June if any of these product combinations pique your interest.
+We’re also holding a great sales promotion from now through the end of June if any of these product combinations pique your interest.
 Feel free to reach out to an account manager for more information!

 Today, I’d like to walk you through the dynamic duo of List Rollup and Chart Plus.
 If you aren’t familiar, our Chart Plus web part has recently gotten an amazing face-lift, and the new version boasts up-to-date, interactive charts and reports for use across your entire organization.